Skip to main content

 In order to close your consume sessions, run:

-and this time clear all the lines in the file.
 Your consume sessions will close.

 Using Wildcards in Rules